bright/new-www/content/our-areas/iot-development.md

 description_contact: Fill out the form below and we'll get back to you in 48 hours.
 Let's talk!
 boxes:
   - box_title: you represent the retail sector
+    box_description: >-
-    box_description: As a retail business, you might need **various integrations with point-of-sale system**.
-Our team has integrated hardware for[POS applications for hospitality and
+      As a retail business, you might need **various integrations with point-of-sale system**.
+Our team has integrated hardware for [POS applications for hospitality and
-      retail](/projects/system-for-restaurants-mobile) scaled for online food
+      retail](/projects/system-for-restaurants-mobile/) scaled for online food
       delivery giant **Just Eat Takeaway.com**.

+      Retail businesses benefit from IoT integration services that connect various systems, including point-of-sale (POS) systems.
+Our team has successfully integrated IoT hardware development services into POS applications for hospitality and retail, scaling solutions for industry leaders like Just Eat Takeaway.com.
     box_icon: /images/icon_pos_lp_new_old_devicesx2.png
   - box_title: you represent the healthcare sector
     box_description: We have developed and scaled **telemedicine solutions for